At the moment, Covid restrictions continue, but please do contact the vicar

 This website may be useful as you plan your wedding in a Church of England parish church

-Funerals in church can currently have a congregation of 30 people.
-There can be no singing, and face coverings must be worn.
-We will do our best to help with a service during your sad time, and within the Government guidelines.
+Funerals in church are still subject to Covid restrictions.
+Numbers are limited to the safe capacity of the building, there can be no singing, and face coverings must be worn.
+We will do our best to help with a service during your sad time, working within the Government guidelines.

 You can use any funeral director that you choose.

 Funerals may take place in church or at a crematorium.
 The nearest crematorium is at Darlington.

 Planning your Funeral